thingsdb/ThingsDB/README.md

 - [x] Take advantage when on a 64 bit system
     - [x] wareq uses uinpntr_t for 64bit thing id's, on 32 bit id's are allocated
     - [x] pre-caching is done on 64bit systems for integer and float values
-- [x] In case of WORD_SIZE 64, we can cache integer values
 - [x] Special floats
     - [x] Inf
     - [x] -Inf